Skip to content

 static void Main(string[] args) {

-// multiple occurrences of the pattern in the instance
+// several occurrences of the model in the copy

 }//for